 1.3 Propagation models for sharing and compatibility studies in the frequency band 7 125-8 400 MHz

-[Editor’s note: To be further updated based on information expected to be received from 3K and 3M especially for the clutter loss model ITU-R P.2108.]

 As provided in the Liaison Statement to WP5D from WP 3K and WP 3M in Document 5D/160, Recommendation ITU-R P.619 should be considered for the evaluation of interference between stations in space and those on the surface of the Earth.
 Recommendation ITU-R P.619 provides methodologies to list and calculate individual propagation effects.
 The study takes into consideration only the basic transmission loss included in ITU-R P.619 and does not include additional losses which are included in ITU-R P.619 and can be added at later stage.
 A polarization loss of 3dB is used.

 Recommendation ITU-R P.619 also references Recommendation ITU-R P.2108 for the use of the statistical clutter loss.
-The study uses the clutter loss model included in section 3.3 of ITU-R P.2108.
-As provided in Table 3, the below rooftop base station antenna deployment reflects 65% for Urban and 15% for Suburban.
-For the remaining BSs, which are above rooftop, no clutter loss is applied.
+The study uses the updated clutter loss model in section 3.3 of ITU-R P.2108 included in the LS reply from 3K/3M (5D/629), which includes the two-rays model for representing the ground reflections for the directional AAS antennas.

 Building entry loss, if required, should be calculated using Recommendation ITU-R P.2109, depending on the environment of the terrestrial terminal.
 Working Party 3M is currently working on improvements for the clutter loss model ITU-R P.2108.
 The 3GPP Urban Macro propagation model in TR 38.901 is used to model the propagation between the BSs and the UEs to determine path loss.